 For students, assessment provides guidelines and support in planning their studies and evaluating learning processes.
 Assessment also reflects the results of instruction and curriculum design, thus supporting the planning and continuous development of instruction and studying at the University.
 Moreover, assessment enables the staff to monitor the progress of students’ studies.

 Where possible, learning must also be assessed in class and during the completion of coursework, etc. In such cases, the assessment may focus on learning processes in addition to the achievement of the set learning outcomes.

 Assessment can target the performance of a group of students instead of an individual when the set learning outcome, teaching method used or another justified reason so necessitates.

 Credits may be awarded only for students who have enrolled as present and hold an appropriate right to study at the University of Tampere.

 A student may complete only course units that are included in his/her right to study.

 A student taking an exam, practical test, etc. must prove his/her identity upon request.

 If a student is unable to prove his/her identity, the assessment may be failed.

 These regulations are applied to course units included in the curricula.

 These regulations apply to the independent institutes as appropriate.
-The director of an independent institute issues more specific orders on the application of these regulations, where necessary.

 Students must be notified of the exam and retake dates in good time.